iloveicedgreentea/GoWatchIt/readme.md

 The web UI is the primary way to configure this application.
 It is available at `http://(your-server-ip):9999`

 It will automatically restart the application when you save config.

+Each section has an enable/disable toggle.
+If you disable a section, it will not be used.
+For example, if you disable BEQ, it will not load BEQ profiles.
+If you disable MQTT, it will not send MQTT messages.

 ### General Usage
 This application will load BEQ profiles automatically when you play something in Plex.
 It will also set volume, lights, and mute/unmute minidsp if you enable those options.
 The application itself is not controlling things like lights but relies on Home Assistant to perform the action via MQTT.